 What you may not know is that honey bees, birds and butterflies are not the only pollinators out there.
 Moths, some beetles and flies and even bats do a lot of this necessary work as well.

-June is Pollinator Month.
-Let’s show them love, not only by creating natural habitats for them and planting American Beauties Native Plants, but by really getting to know and understand them as well.
+Let’s show these handy helpers some love, not only by creating natural habitats for them and planting American Beauties Native Plants, but by really getting to know and understand them as well.

 CLICK HERE to see our list of pollinator-friendly plants.